d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   Besides acting individually on targets, Embark lets you work collectively on a set of target /candidates/.
 For example, while you are in the minibuffer the candidates are simply the possible completions of your input.
-Embark provides two main commands to work on candidate sets:
+Embark provides three main commands to work on candidate sets:

+  • The `embark-act-all' command runs the same action on each of the current candidates.
+It is just like using `embark-act' on each candidate in turn.

   • The `embark-collect-snapshot' command produces a buffer listing all the current candidates, for you to peruse and run actions on at your